Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Introduction

 on the finite-dimensional linear vector space $V$ equipped with an inner product $( \cdot, \cdot)$, where $A: V \rightarrow V'$ is symmetric positive definite (SPD), $\mathbf{f} \in V'$ and $V'$ is the dual of $V$; by the Riesz representation theorem $V'$ can be identified with $V$.
-More specifically, we focus on the class of Algebraic MultiGrid Methods (AMG) with \emph{unsmoothed aggregation} (UA-AMG) or {\em plain aggregation}~\cite{N2010,XuZikatanovReview}.
+More specifically, we focus on a recently proposed method belonging to the class of Algebraic MultiGrid Methods (AMG) with \emph{unsmoothed aggregation} (UA-AMG) or {\em plain aggregation}~\cite{N2010,XuZikatanovReview}.
 These can be seen as particular instances of a general stationary linear iterative method for solving~\eqref{eq:sys}

 where $B: V' \rightarrow V$ is a linear operator which can be interpreted as an approximate inverse of~$A$.
 An AMG method, or indeed any MG, is based on the recursive use of a two-grid scheme combining the action of a \emph{smoother}, i.e., a convergent iterative method, and a \emph{coarse-grid correction}, which corresponds to the solution of the residual equations on a coarser grid.
 In completely general terms, the guiding design principle of an AMG is the optimization of the choice of coarse space for a given smoother.
 The most commonly used smoothers are the splitting-based methods, such as the Gauss--Seidel method and the (modified or scaled) Jacobi method.